mdsazzad-hossain/E-Shop/readme.md

 ## Installation Instructions

-> -Clone the repo.
+- Clone the repo.
-> -Run 'composer install'
+- Run 'composer install'
-> -Run 'cp .env.example.env'
+- Run 'cp .env.example.env'
-> -Run 'php artisan migrate --seed'
+- Run 'php artisan migrate --seed'

 ## Contribution Guideline

-> -Fork the repo.
+- Fork the repo.
-> -Clone the repo locally.
+- Clone the repo locally.
-> -Run 'git checkout dev'
+- Run 'git checkout dev'
+- Create a new local branch
-> -Work on your loacal branch
+- Work on your loacal branch
-> -Push to remote
+- Push to remote
-> -When work is tested,done or ready,push to remote
+- When work is tested,done or ready,push to remote
-> -Merge to dev
+- Merge to dev

 ## Contributing